Texas court reinstates injunction blocking probes of transgender kids' parents | Law-Order

 Texas court reinstates injunction blocking probes of transgender kids' parents

-A Texas appeals court on Tuesday reinstated a temporary injunction that prohibits the state from investigating parents who provide gender-affirming care to their transgender children.
-The Texas Third Court of Appeals granted an emergency motion filed by lawyers with the American Civil Liberties Union (ACLU) and Lambda Legal that sought to keep in place a ruling by a lower court that temporarily blocked the investigations.
+A Texas appeals court on Tuesday reinstated a temporary injunction prohibiting the state from investigating parents who provide their transgender children certain medical care that Governor Greg Abbott has branded "child abuse."
+The Texas Third Court of Appeals ruling came in a lawsuit the American Civil Liberties Union (ACLU) and Lamda Legal filed on behalf of a 16-year-old transgender girl, her parents and her licensed therapist challenging a directive issued by Abbott last month.

-A Texas appeals court on Tuesday reinstated a temporary injunction that prohibits the state from investigating parents who provide gender-affirming care to their transgender children.
+The latest decision affirmed the rulings of a lower-court judge, who first blocked any further investigation of the family and their psychologist, then issued a broader injunction on March 11 barring enforcement of Abbott's directive statewide while the case remained under judicial review.
+The judge, Amy Clark Meachum, ruled that plaintiffs in the case faced "deprivation of their constitutional rights, the potential loss of necessary medical care and the stigma attached to being the subject of an unfounded child abuse investigation."

-The Texas Third Court of Appeals granted an emergency motion filed by lawyers with the American Civil Liberties Union (ACLU) and Lambda Legal that sought to keep in place a ruling by a lower court that temporarily blocked the investigations.
-The state had appealed that decision, setting up the ruling on Tuesday.
+Meachum also held that Abbott, a Republican, had exceeded his authority in his Feb.
+22 directive, which was based on a non-binding legal opinion issued earlier by Texas Attorney General Ken Paxton, also a Republican.
+The state appealed Meachum's order on an accelerated basis, asserting the injunction was thus automatically frozen, a position disputed by the ACLU and Lamda Legal.

-Actions by the appeals court will determine whether probes of parents of trans children can or cannot take place before the case goes to trial in July.
-The legal battle ensued after Governor Greg Abbott, a Republican, in February issued a directive ordering the state's Department of Family and Protective Services (DFPS) to begin investigating the parents of children who undergo "sex change procedures," which the governor wrote "constitute child abuse under existing Texas law."
+Paxton declared the state free to enforce Abbott's policy, which required the Texas Department of Family and Protective Services (DFPS) to investigate any reported instances of "gender-transitioning procedures" performed on minors and classified those procedures as "child abuse under existing Texas law."
+It also required doctors, nurses and teachers to report such treatments or face criminal penalties.
+The DFPS acknowledged last week that it had opened nine child welfare inquiries under Abbott's policy.

-Abbott's directive triggered a lawsuit on behalf of the family of a 16-year-old transgender girl targeted for investigation.
-The child has taken puberty-delaying medications and hormone therapy.
+In its three-page decision on Monday, the appeals court, sided against Abbott, explicitly blocking further enforcement of his directive again until the litigation is resolved.
+The child identified in the lawsuit only as "Mary Doe, a minor," has taken puberty-delaying medications and hormone therapy.
 Her mother is an employee of the DFPS and was put on paid administrative leave after asking what Abbott's directive would mean for her family.

-The governor said he issued the directive based on a non-binding legal opinion https://www.texasattorneygeneral.gov/sites/default/files/opinion-files/opinion/2022/kp-0401.pdf that the state's attorney general, Ken Paxton, released on Feb.
-18 in which he said that gender-affirming medical treatments for transgender youth could constitute child abuse.
-The injunction issued by District Court Judge Amy Clark Meachum on March 11 blocking Abbott's directive opened the door to further legal action.
-The state immediately filed an appeal, with Paxton declaring Meachum's injunction "frozen" and investigations clear to proceed.
+The lawsuit, brought in the Texas capital Austin, said no other state treats gender-affirming medical care as a form of child abuse.
+And there is wide agreement among mainstream medical and mental health professionals that gender-affirming care saves lives by reducing the risk of depression and suicide.
+Still, conservative politicians in dozens of states have sought to criminalize the provision of medical treatments used to help young people transition away from the gender they were assigned at birth.

-However, lawyers for the ACLU and Lambda Legal said Paxton's move constituted a violation of the injunction order and asked the appellate court to rule on the matter.
+Critics of such proposals have accused Republicans of seizing on issues surrounding gender identity as a wedge issue for political gain.
+On Monday, Indiana's Republican governor, Eric Holcomb, vetoed a Republican-backed bill passed by state lawmakers to ban transgender girls from participating in girls' sports in schools.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)